eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/new-use-cases.md

 The [Use Case Templates](../use-cases/overview) within this KIT can be used as starting point for the technical development.

-For further guidance, refer also to [Guidance And Resources](./guidance-and-resources).
+For further guidance, refer also to [Guidance And Resources](../development-view/guidance-and-resources) in the Development View.